 Metabolism is a direct indicator at how physically intense a job (or tasks) is on the employee.

-There are many different indicators that impact metabolic rates.
+There are many different work intensity indicators that impact metabolic rates.
 Research has pointed to: oxygen consumption, galvanic responses, heart rate, accelerometry and other biometric responses that can be used as component metrics to predict overall energy expenditure.

 Generally, this is conducted in a laboratory VO2 Max test.
 However, we have been able to take the biometric responses (mentioned above) and calculate over all energy expenditure through non-invasive, on-site methods.

 Why is understanding work intensity important?